 MPH Concentration in Animals, People, and the Environment

-Establish health links between humans, animals and the environment.
+Establish health links between humans, animals, and the environment.

-The 42 credit hour Master of Public Health with a concentration in Animals, People, and the Environment at Colorado State University has unique, internationally recognized programs to provide both classroom and practical education opportunities in this important area of public health.
+The 42 credit hour Master of Public Health degree with a concentration in Animals, People, and the Environment at Colorado State University has unique, internationally recognized programs to provide both classroom and practical education opportunities in this important area of public health.

 This concentration prepares graduates for a variety of careers in national, state, and local public health agencies including a variety of governmental and non-governmental agencies, health care agencies, and academia.
 These include both domestic and international opportunities.
 Focus is on the diseases shared between wildlife, domestic animals, and humans — ensuring our environment is safe for all.

 - MPH Capstone Projects Highlighted in Summer Showcase